Veteran's Court Program

 • Meet with the community supervision officer once per month

-• Review before the judge once per month
+• Progress review before the judge once per month

 Sanctions and Incentives

-Failure to comply with treatment recommendations, Veterans Court program regulations or commission of new offense may result in sanctions.
-Program infractions and sanctions include, but are not limited to:
+Failure to comply with treatment recommendations, Veterans Court program regulations, or the commission of a new offense may result in sanctions.
+Program infractions and sanctions can include, but are not limited to:

 Infractions